HPeroxide-Pe/midterm_securing-_microservices/README.md

 * Update a Product
 	- Method: PUT
 	- URL: https://localhost:3001/products/0
-	- Auth: Add the Authorization with the admin JWT.
+	- Auth: Add the Authorization with the JWT Bearer for an admin user (secret key):
 	- Body: Select raw and JSON and use the following body:
 ```JSON
 {